 If you’ve as much of a thing for spice as we do, don’t miss Atlas Spices, a fragrant spice shop housed in a pink house in Wale Street, or take it to the next level with a half-day cooking course with Zainie Misbach of The Bo-Kaap Cooking Tour, who’ll teach you to cook like a Cape Malay ‘Auntie’.

-If you don’t have time for a Cape Malay meal (and you really should), at least drop in to the landmark Rose Corner Café for a koeksister (sweet Cape Malay donut) and a samosa or six, something that for us became a morning ritual to satiate Raff’s cravings.
+If you don’t have time for a Cape Malay meal (and you really should), at least drop in to the landmark Rose Corner Café for a koesister (a sweet Cape Malay donut that’s not to be confused with the Afrikaans-style koeksister) and a samoosa or six, something that became a morning ritual to satiate Raff’s cravings during our stay.